 When you hire Quinn & Dworakowski, LLP, to represent you, we can carefully review the details of your situation and listen to your greatest concerns about the case ahead.
 We often need to clarify misconceptions that many fathers hold about the family court system in California and provide reassurance that they have the same rights as mothers when they are fit parents.

 Our team can help you assess each aspect of your case and assist you in building a strong case for the custody rights you hope to secure.
-If you are the victim of false allegations of any kind, trust our team to help you fight back and prove the truth of the situation.
-If your co-parent has levied any false allegations against you in their effort to secure greater custody rights, we will do everything we can to ensure they face accountability for their actions.
+If you are the victim of false allegations of any kind, trust our team to help you push back and prove the truth of the situation.
+If your co-parent has levied any false allegations against you in their effort to secure greater custody rights, we will do everything we can to make sure they face accountability for their actions.

 Put most simply, a father’s parental rights in California are the same as a mother’s.
 The law makes it clear that there shouldn’t be any bias based on gender/sex when determining things like child custody.
 However, it is important to recognize that, with regard to children, the courts are obligated to do what is in the interests of the child.
 This means that, for a father to get the rights that are due to him, he must be able to elaborate on why that is in the interests of the child.
 Some of the rights that fathers have include: